majidphp/OneFramework/readme.md

 # Folder stracture #

-Commands: put your php script, I can run them via CLI
+Commands: put your php script then run via cli

 Config: all defined variables

-Controllers: Web app class files
+Controllers: Web(http) app class files

 Crons: put your cron files and modify Crons/index.php $crons array

 Libs: user library files (Each one must be a folder)

-Models: Classes connected to database
+Models: classes work with database

 Private: put your env files or everythings you don't want show in web (protected by .htaccess file)